top of page

 3 Day Course Description:

 I keep the classes small and I conduct them as a "team-in-training", meaning that we work together as a team to solve various issues.
 This comes from my years as a leader and trainer in Search and Rescue from -100ft to +10,000ft, (and yes, you read that correctly).
 I believe that team work should be standard practice any time you are on the trail with more than one person or vehicle.
 I also believe that if you plan on overlanding with a partner that you are both equally trained, this greatly improves the enjoyment for both of you, since you will now have an understanding of what each role (driver vs navigator/spotter) entails and what to expect from the other person.
 This also makes planning your next adventure together much more enjoyable.
-As in the 1 Day Course each vehicle is provided with a radio so we can keep in touch along the trail, and so that you can learn some basic radio functions and etiquette too.
+Each vehicle is provided with a radio so we can keep in touch along the trail, and so that you can learn some basic radio functions and etiquette too.

 DVNP Day 2 - We get on the trail right away today where there are opportunities to learn spotting skills and safe winching techniques.
 This will take up most of the morning and into midday.
 Once we have finished the winching and spotting skills we will spend the afternoon driving to some amazing hot springs.
 This will be a fairly long day and finishing it in the hot springs is a great way to end it!